 Commissioned books include The Filberg Heritage Lodge & Park (Filberg Heritage Lodge and Park Association 2009) and Memories: One Hundred Years of Living (Don Plewes 2010).

-Known for her conversational and engaging style, Paula has written for British Columbia Magazine, Canada’s History Magazine, the Vancouver Sun and numerous other periodicals and anthologies.
+Known for her conversational and engaging style, Wild’s work has appeared in British Columbia Magazine, Canada’s History Magazine, the Vancouver Sun and numerous other periodicals and anthologies.
 She has written more than 1,000 articles on topics as diverse as lady bugs, health, teen suicide and con artists.
-Many articles have been cover stories.
-Her work has been nominated for National Magazine Awards.
+Many articles have been cover stories, several have been nominated for the National Magazine Awards.
 “On a Mission for Life” received the John Alexander Award.

 Wild began her writing career as a stringer for the North Island Gazette, covered arts for the Comox Valley Record for 25 years and was editor of the newspaper’s About Town and Comox by the Sea supplements for several years.